Empowered Women Book Club

 June 25 - A Well-Trained Wife: My Escape from Christian Patriarchy by Tia Levings

-July 9 - Henry's Classroom: A Special Education in American Motherhood by Amy Mackim
+July 22 (Tuesday) - Henry's Classroom: A Special Education in American Motherhood by Amy Mackin

 Manifesto on Never Giving Up by Bernadine Evaristo